michelleRobleroA/FCC-responsive-web-design/1-basic html & css/cafeMenu/README.md

 # Project Title: Cafe Menu from FCC Responsive Web Design
 ---
-This app is to practice the most common html tags
+This app is to practice the most common html tags and learn some css

 # Description
 ---